FieldCommGroup/HART-IP-Developer-Kit/doc/HART-IP FlowDevice Spec.md

 ##	Process Interface
 Waveshare "High-Precision AD-DA" provides the Process interface.

 Flow is measured via AD0 and normally controlled via the Trim Pot (see [Waveshare PCB](file:xxxx/Screen%20Shot%202019-10-07%20at%2012.05.34%20.png) item 8).
 The Jumpers (12) connect the Trim Pot to AD0.
 If an external Flow is to be used then the AD0-ADJ jumper should be removed.
 External flow voltage would be connected at Terminals (2) AD0.

 All ADCs accept single-ended analog value (0-5Vdc).
+See ADS1256 for ADC specifications at [http://www.ti.com/product/ADS1256](http://www.ti.com/product/ADS1256)

 ![Raspberry Pi 3B+](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/media/Screen%20Shot%202019-10-07%20at%2012.05.34%20.png)